technicalwriting/dev/data/embeddings.rst

    [0.0451, -0.0154, 0.0020]

 A little strange, right?
-One input was drastically smaller than the other, yet they both produced an array of 3 numbers.\ :sup:`1`
+One input was drastically smaller than the other, yet they both produced an array of 3 numbers.
+(When you work with real embeddings, the arrays will have hundreds or thousands of numbers, not 3.
+More on that later.)

 Here's the first key insight.
 Because we always get back the same amount of numbers no matter how big or small the input text, **we now have a way to